DarshanGami/Job-Management-System/README.md

 ### Database Design :
 * ER Diagram : Entities - Company, User, Application...
-* Relationships : A company can post multiple jobs, a user can apply to multiple jobs, each application is linked to a specific job and user.
+* Relationships : A company can post multiple jobs, a user can apply to multiple jobs and each application is linked to a specific job and user.
 * Functional Dependencies : Ensuring the database is normalized by identifying and organizing functional dependencies.
 * Relational Schema : Designing relational schemas based on the ER diagram.